huchi57/Memo/Notes/LearningUnrealEngine.md

 2. In the World Settings panel, set the `GameMode Override` to the new Game Mode.
 3. Set other overrides like Player Controller.
    - Player Controller persists even when the Character dies.

+### Timer
+1. Create a function.
+2. Create a node `Set Timer by Function Name` and connect from `BeginPlay`.
+3. Promote the return value to be a `Timer Handler`.
+4. In the function, drag the `Timer Handler` variable and add it with a node `Clear and Invalidate Timer by Handle`.

+### UI
+1. Create a Widget Blueprint by: right click in the Content panel > User Interface > Widget Blueprint.
+2. In the Widget Blueprint, create a Canvas.
+3. Usually in the Game Controller, add custom event > `Create Widget` > `Add to Viewport`.
+   - A widget created has to be added to viewport to be visible.

+- `Show Mouse Cursor` is set in the `Player Controller`.

+### Blueprint Function Libraries